 As you can see, 82% of consumers in the United States say that online ads are disruptive to their shopping experience.

 Remove any ads you have, and leave it as blank space.
-This will help you eliminate the clutter in your design—the point I discussed earlier.
+This will help you eliminate the clutter in your design—the point we discussed earlier.

 14. Provide easily accessible customer service